Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-what-is-new-angular-8.0.md

 and adds the `static` flag.
 It even offers two strategies:
-- one based on your templates, which will make sure that your application works (so it tends to mark queries as static even they aren't).
+- one based on your templates, which will make sure that your application works (so it tends to mark queries as static even when they aren't).
 You are sure it works,
 but it exposes you to problems if you wrap your static element in a condition or a loop later.
 - one based on your usage of the query,